tinmarino/mouse_xterm/README.md

 ## TODO

+* Fix: sleep at read cursor if keep cmouse click
+* Add date to log
 * If at after last character of a line, put cursor at lat char of this line <= and not the next line as calculated now
 * Avoid terminal  blinking when trigger readline
 * Clearify arithmetic